merapar/frontend-interview-project/README.md

 All API mocks can be found in [this file.](./src/data/index.js)

 ## Your task
-- Display the list of posts with their authors and commenter's.
-You can use following wireframes as reference
+- Display the list of posts with their authors and number of comments
+- Add possibility to see all comments for selected post sorted by date
+- You can use following wireframe as reference

 ![Posts wireframe](./wireframe.png)

-- Focus on performance and efficiency.
+- Focus on performance and efficiency
-- Your solution should be written using frameworks and tools you are comfortable with and suitable for a production environment.
+- Your solution should be written using frameworks and tools you are comfortable with and suitable for a production environment

 # Happy coding!